More Information About Invasive And Native Plants

 The Lady Bird Johnson Wildflower Center

 The North Carolina Native Plant Society keeps a list of nurseries in our area that sell native plants.
 You can find that webpage here.
 The NC-NPS has a plant sale every summer at its Annual Meeting.
+At the 2024 meeting, there were well over 200 different species of plants for sale!
 I encourage you to join your local native plant society.
-You will find lots of helpful people and learn lots from them.
+You will find lots of helpful people, many of whom are glad to share seeds with others.

 Common invasive landscaping plants that are damaging our environment